-Tenable Introduces AI Aware: A Groundbreaking Proactive Security Solution For AI And Large Language Models
+Tenable Introduces AI Aware: A Groundbreaking Proactive Security Solution for AI and Large Language Models

-(MENAFN- GlobeNewsWire - Nasdaq) COLUMBIA, Md., Sept.
-10, 2024 (GLOBE NEWSWIRE) -- Tenable® , the exposure management company, today announced the release of AI Aware, advanced detection capabilities designed to rapidly surface artificial intelligence solutions, vulnerabilities and weaknesses available in Tenable Vulnerability Management , the world's #1 vulnerability management solution.
+(MENAFN- OAK Consulting) Dubai, UAE.
+(September 12, 2024) — Tenable®, the exposure management company, today announced the release of AI Aware, advanced detection capabilities designed to rapidly surface artificial intelligence solutions, vulnerabilities and weaknesses available in Tenable Vulnerability Management, the world’s #1 vulnerability management solution.
 Tenable AI Aware provides exposure insight into AI applications, libraries and plugins so organizations can confidently expose and close AI risk, without inhibiting business operations.

 The rapid development and adoption of AI technologies in the past two years has introduced major cybersecurity and compliance risks that organizations must proactively address without established best practices.
 As a result, cybersecurity teams face significant AI-related challenges, such as vulnerability detection and remediation, containing data leakage and reining in unauthorized AI use.